robintsunny/StudyGuideNotes/web.md

 ### Why is caching important in system design?
 It's used to speed up requests if certain data is frequently needed

+### What is a bloom Filter?
+used to decide if an element is part of a set or not, may have false positive but never false negatives. super space efficient

+### What is PAXOS?
+derive consensus over distributed hosts

+### What is Pub-Sub pattern?
+A publisher sends a message to a queue, a subscriber gets the message from the queue

+### What is Map Reduce?
+used to distributed and paralle processing of big data.
+MAP filters and sorts data and REDUCE summarizes the data

+### What is multi-threading?

+### What is Redis?
+REmote DIctionary Store.
+Key-Value storage, NoSQL DB, in-memory DB with persistence, can be set up as a cluster to provide more availabilty and replication.
+Can flush data on the harddrive if needed

+### What is Kafka?
+Distributed, Partitioned, Replicated pub-sub service for online and offline messaging

+### What are NGINX and HAProxy?
+Very efficient Load balancers and servers

+### What is Docker?
+software platform provinding containers inside which you can develop and run distributed applications. can be run on laptop, cloud, or data center

+### What is Hadoop/Spark?
+A faster version of MapReduce